Techtonica/curriculum/vs-code/vscode.md

 ### Motivation

 Most software is written using text editors.
 Visual Studio Code (VS Code) is a very popular open-source text editor developed and maintained by Microsoft.
 Having a good understanding of how to use VS Code will enable you to code and use other text editors with ease.
+Many developers prefer using VS Code for development because of its flexiblity and user interface.
+It provides lots of tools to make tasks easier.

 ### Objectives
 **Participants will be able to:**